-Yes 3.3.1 Please state which one(s) "improve farmers' choice and access to a wide diversity of plant varieties" is inappropriate.
+Yes 3.3.1 Please state which one(s) The objective which reads "improve farmers? choice and access to a wide diversity of plant varieties" is inappropriate.
 Wider diversity is not a goal in itself in the framework of the seed marketing legislation.
-The improvement of farmers' choice is indeed an important goal of the S&PM legislation but this choice should focus on varieties which are beneficial, fit for use and fit for sustainable intensification.
-3.4 Is it possible to have a regime whereby a variety is considered as being automatically registered in an EU catalogue as soon as a variety protection title is granted by CPVO?
-No 3.5 If there is a need to prioritise the objectives, which should be the most important ones?
-(Please rank 1 to 5, 1 being first priority) Ensure availability of healthy high quality seed and propagating material Secure the functioning of the internal market for seed and propagating material Empower users by informing them about seed and propagating material 3 Contribute to improve biodiversity, sustainability and favour innovation 5 Promote plant health and support agriculture, horticulture and forestry 3.6 Other suggestions and remarks we prefer indicating our list of priorities here below: - Availability of high quality, innovative, clearly identifiable varieties allowing sustainable intensification - EU's responsibility for global food security (for agricultural crops) - Availability of healthy, high quality seed and PM - Functioning of the market - Biodiversity - Information of the users As to question 3.4: Our answer given to question 3.4 is justified by the following reasons: - not all varieties that are applied for listing are protected - not all varieties that are protected are placed on the market (this is, in particular, the case for hybrid parent lines) - plant variety protection is only based on DUS whereas registration of agricultural crops also should involve VCU testing - in some cases breeders only apply for national plant variety protection and not protection on EU level 4.
+The improvement of farmers? choice is indeed an important goal of the S&PM legislation but this choice should focus on varieties which are beneficial, fit for use and fit for sustainable intensification. - 3.4 Is it possible to have a regime whereby a variety is considered as being automatically registered in an EU catalogue as soon as a variety protection title is granted by CPVO?
+No - 3.5 If there is a need to prioritise the objectives, which should be the most important ones?
+(Please rank 1 to 5, 1 being first priority) Ensure availability of healthy high quality seed and propagating material Secure the functioning of the internal market for seed and propagating material Empower users by informing them about seed and propagating material Contribute to improve biodiversity, sustainability and favour innovation Promote plant health and support agriculture, horticulture and forestry 3.6 Other suggestions and remarks As to question 3.5: All the objectives listed in the table are important but we feel uncomfortable with this question as it might give a misperception of the priorities as understood by the industry.
+Therefore we prefer indicating our list of priorities here below: - Availability of high quality, innovative, clearly identifiable varieties allowing sustainable intensification - EU?s responsibility for global food security (for agricultural crops) - Availability of healthy, high quality seed and PM - Functioning of the market - Biodiversity - Information of the users As to question 3.4: Our answer given to question 3.4 is justified by the following reasons: - not all varieties that are applied for listing are protected - not all varieties that are protected are placed on the market (this is, in particular, the case for hybrid parent lines) - plant variety protection is only based on DUS whereas registration of agricultural crops also should involve VCU testing - in some cases breeders only apply for national plant variety protection and not protection on EU level 4.
 OPTIONS FOR CHANGE 4.1 Are the scenarios defined correctly in the context of S&PM marketing?
-4.2 Have certain scenarios been overlooked?
+No 4.2 Have certain scenarios been overlooked?

 Yes

 4.2.1 Please state which one(s)

-.We believe that none of the scenarios as defined in the "Options and analysis paper" can achieve the desired goals.
-A combination of elements presented in the different scenarios might lead to a better scenario therefore ANOVE welcomes the possibility offered by the Commission to execute such a combination.
+We believe that none of the scenarios as defined in the "Options and analysis paper" can achieve the desired goals.
+A combination of elements presented in the different scenarios might lead to a better scenario therefore ESA welcomes the possibility offered by the Commission to execute such a combination.

 4.3 Are certain scenarios unrealistic?